skip to main content

 The poet Percy Shelley was already married when he became involved with Mary.
 They began to meet secretly by Wollstonecraft’s grave.
 In 1814 Shelley left his pregnant wife to elope with Mary, who was also expecting a baby.
 They took with them her stepsister, Jane (later Claire) Clairmont, and this scandalous triangular relationship lasted for eight years as they moved between England, France, Germany, Italy and Switzerland.
 Mary’s first published work, the co-authored text History of a Six Weeks Tour (published 1817), described some of their travels.

+Manuscript page from Frankenstein by Mary Shelley, 1816.
+Manuscript page from Frankenstein by Mary Shelley, 1816.
 In February 1815 Mary gave birth to Clara, who lived for only twelve days.
 Her journal shows that she was haunted by the sense that the death might have been prevented.
 A son, William, was born in January 1816, and Shelley took Mary, Claire and the baby to Geneva.
 Here, Byron proposed that they should write ghost stories.
 Mary’s effort, Frankenstein, was penned at a time when scientists were investigating the possibility of using electrical power to regenerate corpses.
 Her novel concerned Victor Frankenstein’s attempt to re-animate a dead body, and the dreadful consequences of his actions.

 Her own life was fast becoming a nightmare: Fanny Imlay committed suicide; Shelley’s wife drowned herself in the Serpentine; Mary and Shelley married and had a third baby, another Clara, in 1817, but she died the following year.
 Their grief was compounded when their precious William died of malaria in 1819.
 In his jotting book Percy wrote: